danielbodnar/awesome-stars/README.md

 ## data

+- [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
+Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 - [epsilla-cloud/vectordb](https://github.com/epsilla-cloud/vectordb) - Epsilla is a high performance Vector Database Management System.
 Try out hosted Epsilla at https://cloud.epsilla.com/